Snaptraks/SnapCogs/README.md

 > **\>** ``/8ball <question>``
 >
 > Fortune-telling or advice seeking.
-Ask the Magic 8 Ball a yes-or-no question.
+Ask the Magic 8 Ball a yes-or-no question, and maybe it will answer!

 > **\>** ``/bonk <member> [text=None]``
 >